 Producers who applied during the CFAP 2 signup period that closed December 11, and are now eligible to modify their application, should contact the FSA office at their local USDA Service Center to get started.
 Additional eligibility information is available on farmers.gov/cfap.

 Assistance with Applying

-A CFAP Call Center is available for producers who would like additional one-on-one support with the CFAP application process.
-Please call 877-508-8364 to speak directly with a USDA employee ready to offer assistance.
-The CFAP Call Center can provide service to non-English speaking customers.
-Customers will select 1 for English and 2 to speak with a Spanish speaking employee.
-For other languages, customers select 1 and indicate their language to the Call Center staff.
+A call center is available for producers who would like additional one-on-one support.
+Please call 877-508-8364 to speak directly with a USDA employee ready to help.
+The call center can provide service to non-English speaking customers.
+Customers will select 1 for English and 2 for Spanish.
+For other languages, customers select 1 and indicate their language to the call center staff.

-Visit farmers.gov/cfap for additional information on the Coronavirus Food Assistance Program, eligible commodities, CFAP eligibility, payment limitations and structure, and the latest program resources.
+Visit farmers.gov/cfap for more information on CFAP Additional Assistance, including eligible commodities, producer eligibility, payment limitations and structure, and the latest program resources.

 Find Your Local Service Center

 We are committed to delivering USDA services to America’s farmers and ranchers while taking safety measures in response to COVID-19.
 While employees continue to staff our Service Centers, some are only available for phone appointments at this time.
 Service Centers that are open for appointments will pre-screen visitors based on health concerns or recent travel, and visitors must adhere to social distancing guidelines.
 Visitors are also required to wear a face covering during their appointment.
 You can learn the status of your service center through the Service Center Status Map.
 Learn more at farmers.gov/coronavirus.